crwilcox/shortcircuitracing.github.io/index.md

  events with various motorcycle racing organizations such as WMRRA, OMRRA, CRA, AFM, and more.

-We have a sister team, [Short Fuse Racing](https://shortfuseracing.com)
+Short Circuit Racing has a sister team, [Short Fuse Racing](https://shortfuseracing.com)

 <!-- ![](/img/team-photo.jpg) -->